Group-9-VUW/Mission-Control/project_requirement/section-3-4.md

 #### Map Data Caching
 An internet connection at the launch site is not guaranteed.
-So, prior to launch, our software should be able to cache map information of a 2k radius of the launch site.
+So, prior to launch, our software should be able to cache map information of a 2km radius of the launch site.
 That way, map data at launch can be accessed without the need for an internet connection.

 #### Minimum Map Precision
-Our software should have a minimum precision of 3 meters on map features.
+Our software should have a minimum precision of 3 metres on map features.
 That is, features must be no more than 3 metres away from their true position (i.e. the rockets positional data should always be within 3 meters of it.)

 #### Maximum GUI response time
 The GUI must have a response of time of less than 25 milliseconds.
 External factors such as network requests are exempt from this requirement.